Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/weight_paint/introduction.rst

 You cannot directly hide selected faces in vertex mask selection mode.
 However, you can use a trick:

-- First go to Face selection mask mode
+#.
+First go to Face selection mask mode.
-- Select the areas you want to hide and then hide the faces (as explained above)
+#.
+Select the areas you want to hide and then hide the faces (as explained above).
-- Switch back to Vertex Selection mask mode
+#.
+Switch back to Vertex Selection mask mode.

 Now the verts belonging to the hidden Faces will remain hidden.